-Defended major energy resources company in putative class action litigation filed in federal district court and counseling the company in connection with thousands of threatened mass-tort claims stemming from alleged emissions from manufacturing facility.
+Successfully defended a major energy resources company in putative class action litigation filed in federal district court and counseling the company in connection with thousands of threatened mass-tort claims stemming from alleged emissions from manufacturing facility.

-Defended largest Fixed-Base Operator in Georgia in a RCRA enforcement matter brought by U.S. EPA.
+Successfully defended largest Fixed-Base Operator in Georgia in a RCRA enforcement matter brought by U.S. EPA.

 Successfully defended the City of Atlanta in litigation brought by Fulton County, Georgia challenging the City’s waste-hauling contracts.
 The case resulted in the Georgia Supreme Court invalidating historic flow control legislation on dormant commerce clause grounds.
 See Fulton County v.
 City of Atlanta, 280 Ga.
 353, 629 S.E.2d 196 (Ga.
 2006).
 Successfully obtained an award of attorneys’ fees for the City of Atlanta as a result of the invalidation.

 Lead counsel for Augusta-Richmond County, Georgia in successful litigation against the County’s landfill gas contractor.

 Lead counsel to Orange County, North Carolina in a complex landfill gas transaction involving the University of North Carolina, Chapel Hill.